 Dirty air conditioner condenser coils run your energy costs up and shorten the life of your air conditioner.
 Make sure that both the indoor and outdoor coils are kept free of dirt and debris.
 The free flow of air through the system is vital.

 Use a vacuum cleaner to remove dust indoors.
-You may use a water hose, but make sure it puts no pressure on the exterior coils.
+You may use a water hose, but make sure it does not put pressure on the exterior coils.
 Avoid any chemicals, as they can cause corrosion if you use the wrong kind.
 If you see any bent fins, use a fin tool to straighten them.

 If you discover that your coils are extremely dirty, we recommend that you hire a professional.
 Careless work can cause very expensive damage.
 A licensed and bonded contractor will make sure your air conditioner is ready to perform all season long.